facn2/research/week-2/test-coverage.md

 * Istanbul and nyc are currently being merged.

 ##How would you use them to improve your testing?
-* code coverage measures the degree of written codes being executed by given tests.
-So, based on code coverage report of source code & test.js developers can improve/ optimize source codes by removing unneccessary lines to increase conciseness and to add additional tests.
+* Basically, code coverage measures the degree of written codes being executed by given tests.

+* So, based on code coverage report of source code & test.js,  developers can improve/ optimize source codes by removing unneccessary lines to increase conciseness and to add additional tests on test.js.

 ##Use Istanbul/nyc to calculate your code coverage for the TDD workshop.